fullstackleo777/parrot-os-fine-tuning/first-steps-after-fresh-os-install.md

 ### 2. Configure the Appearance
 You can tweak the desktop environment to your liking:

-- **Change the theme, icons, and background**: Go to `Settings` → `Appearance` to explore available options.
+- **Change the theme, icons, and background**
+Go to `Settings` → `Appearance` to explore available options.
+- **Dark Mode**
-- **Dark Mode**: If you prefer dark themes, you can enable it under `Appearance` as well.
+If you prefer dark themes, you can enable it under `Appearance` as well.

 ### 3. Set Up Privacy Tools
-Parrot OS comes with privacy tools by default, but it’s good to configure them properly:
+Parrot OS comes with privacy tools by default, but it’s good to configure them properly.
+- **Anonsurf**
-- **Anonsurf**: Anonsurf routes all traffic through Tor for privacy.
+Anonsurf routes all traffic through Tor for privacy.

   To enable Anonsurf: